 In answering the question of “How much does a utility patent cost?” the largest portion of the cost of filing a nonprovisional utility patent application will be the legal fees for drafting the application.
 The conventional approach has been to bill hourly attorney’s fees for drafting a utility application.
 While this makes sense for particular cases and clients, the old school approach doesn’t always work for startups who prefer flat fee estimates for patent drafting services.

 Keep in mind that the initial filing cost must also factor in USPTO fees and illustrator fees if drawings are involved.
 So, the total amount of drafting and filing a utility nonprovisional patent application must include the following cost variables:

 - legal fees; and

 - costs, including USPTO filing fees and any illustrator fees.

-Our firm charges flat rates for drafting a nonprovisional application which start at $8,500.
-Our flat rates for drafting nonprovisionals vary depending upon the complexity of the invention as well as the number of variations or embodiments.
+Our firm charges flat rates for drafting nonprovisional patent applications which start at $8,500.
+Our fixed fee for drafting a utility application is based on the complexity of the invention as well as the number of variations or embodiments.
 Expect additional costs to start at $1,100 for a small entity (e.g., individuals or company with fewer than 500 employees), including the USPTO filing fees starting at $830 and illustrator fees starting at $250.

 What does the initial patent filing cost include?

 The initial filing cost includes drafting the nonprovisional utility patent application, and revising the draft based on input from the inventors.
 Our initial filing estimates will typically include the USPTO filing fees and illustrator fees.
 If our clients wish to add new features which were not initially disclosed, we can provide flat rate estimates for the additional scope of work.

-What is not included in the initial filing cost?
+What is not included in the initial patent filing cost?

 US patent attorney’s fees for drafting a utility nonprovisional application: cost ranges

 At my firm, we provide flat rate estimates for drafting a utility nonprovisional application after we’ve had an opportunity to understand the complexity of the invention and other factors affecting the scope of the initial filing work (e.g., number of examples called “embodiments”).